shubham1o1/Complete_JS_course/7-ES6/README.md

 ## Arrow Functions:

-An arrow function expression is a syntactically compact alternative to a regular function expression, although without its own bindings to the this, arguments, super, or new.target keywords.
+An arrow function expression is a syntactically compact alternative to a regular function expression, although without its own bindings to the `this`, arguments, super, or new.target keywords.
 Arrow function expressions are ill suited as methods, and they cannot be used as constructors.

 ```js
 const years = [1990, 1965, 1982, 1937];